-- · Halogen lights

-- · Toaster Ovens or hot plates

-- Air fryers

-- Any appliances with exposed heating elements

-- Electric frying pans
+- Halogen lights - String lights (hot to the touch) - Toaster Ovens or hot plates (allowed in the commons apartments kitchen area as long as breakers are not tripped) - Air fryers (allowed in the commons apartments kitchen area as long as breakers are not tripped) - Any appliances with exposed heating elements - Electric frying pans

-- · Refrigerators larger than 3.5 cubic feet

-- Space heaters (unless issued by the University)

-- Extension cords (unless they are UL approved with grounded power strips with fuses)

-- · Hammocks or porch swings

-- · Grills of any type
+- Refrigerators larger than 3.5 cubic feet - Space heaters (unless issued by the University) - Extension cords (unless they are UL approved with grounded power strips with fuses) - · Hammocks or porch swings - Grills of any type (except for those supplied on Mtn.
+View Ave side of Commons Apartments.
+Note: must be cleaned after each use by resident using that grill.)